MPS | CurriculumTuition/Scholarships | Internship | Presentations | Apply | FAQs | Contact Us

 3. Confirm completion of all activities and deliverables.

-5. Make public presentation summarizing internship experiences.
+4. Make presentation summarizing internship experiences.

 Request Information